Psittacosaurus: Paleobiology

 The senses of Psittacosaurus can be inferred from the endocast.
 Large olfactory bulbs are present, indicating the genus had an acute sense of smell.
 The size of these bulbs are comparable to large predatory theropods, although they likely evolved to avoid predators instead of to seek out prey.
-The sclerotic rings in reptiles directly show the size of the eyeball.
+The scleral rings in reptiles directly show the size of the eyeball.
 The rings are not well preserved in Psittacosaurus, with one individual preserving them likely contracted postmortem, but if they are similar to those of Protoceratops, Psittacosaurus would have had large eyes and acute vision.
 The curvature of the semicircular canals is related to the agility of reptiles, and the large curved canals in Psittacosaurus show that the genus was much more agile than later ceratopsians.
 Comparisons between the scleral rings of Psittacosaurus and modern birds and reptiles suggest that it may have been cathemeral, active throughout the day and for short intervals at night.

 Ford and Martin (2010) proposed that Psittacosaurus was semi-aquatic, swimming with its tail like a crocodile, and paddling and kicking.
 They based their interpretation on evidence including: the lacustrine (lake) depositional setting of many specimens; the position of the nostrils and eyes; interpretations of the motions of the arms and legs; tails with long chevrons (and with the bristles on the tail interpreted as possibly skin-covered, forming a fin), providing a propulsive surface; and the presence of gastroliths, interpreted as ballast.
 They further suggested that some species of Psittacosaurus were more terrestrial than others.